JPatel87/landmark-locator/README.md

 * The home page has a happy, cartoon, world character which is attractive for children and it also carries through the theme of this project.
 * Another aim of the cartoon character is to appear as though they are delivering the instructions of the game, which helps make the instructions easy to digest and less formal.
 *  The button used to initiate the game has purposefully been named "Start tour" in order to keep the theme running through the project.
 It is designed to be bigger than the rest of the paragraph text to highlight its importance.
 When the button is hovered over, it turns green and the mouse pointer turns to a curser, this is to add some fun element to the button.
+The mouse curser style has been added to every button on this project.

 2. Game page: